 Commencement general information

-The following dates have been approved by Academic Council.
+The following dates have been approved by the Academic Council.
 Please check periodically for updates.

-St. Mary’s University does not hold a summer commencement ceremony.
+St. Mary’s University does not hold a summer commencement.
 All summer graduates are invited to participate in the fall ceremony in December.

 Commencement begins at 1:30 p.m. at the Bill Greehey Arena.
 Doors open at noon for guest seating.
-The ceremony will last approximately two to two and a half hours.
+The ceremony will last about two to two and a half hours.

 All graduates will need to check in between noon and 1 p.m. at the Quad.